Scroll down the screen to see:

 - Tax-Exempt AAA Non-callable S&P Yield Curve Recap (based on representative indices) at the close of day on April 8th 2020, compared to the previous market day.

-- Bonds maturing between 6 months and 5 years dropped by 4 basis points.
+- Bonds maturing between 6 months and 5 years dropped between 6 and 8 basis points.

 - Non-callable municipal bonds, particularly those maturing in ten years or longer, normally carry lower yields than callable bonds reflecting the likelihood that investors anticipate principal repayment on the called bonds prior to the stated maturity.
 (Optional redemptions usually apply to municipal bonds with maturities of ten years or more).

 Source: © 2006 Standard & Poor’s Securities Evaluations, Inc., a subsidiary of The McGraw-Hill Companies, Inc. All rights reserved.
 Information has been obtained from sources believed to be reliable.
 However, Standard & Poor’s and MuniNet LLC shall not be liable for any claims or losses of any nature in connection with information contained in this document, including but not limited to, lost profits or punitive or consequential damages, even if it is advised of the possibility of same.
 All references to municipal bonds or information related thereto is for informational purposes only.
 It is general in nature and based on matters or authorities that are considered reliable but not guaranteed or verified by MUNINET LLC.

 State of California; $2.2 billion in General Obligation Bonds